 once the “Biggest Flag in Indiana.”
 The photo is of Monument Flag in 1898.
 “Superintendent Edward Barnes decided that the Fort Wayne Electric Works should display the flag in a striking manner.
 He constructed a flagpole 120 feet high in the mold of the masts of English racing yachts. ...The pole carried a flag which was 32 feet, 6 inches wide by 54 feet, 6 inches long.
 Happy Independence Day, America!
 Quote from General Electric of Fort Wayne, Indiana, A 110 Year History by Clovis E. Linkous.
 Published in 1994.

 At 215 East Berry Street.
 Designed by Fort Wayne architects John Wing and Marshall Mahurin, it was erected in 1895.
 Read The Elektron Building by Tom Castaldi published February 13, 2014 on the History Center Notes & Queries blog.
 The Elektron Building is Stop #6 on the ARCH ( Architecture and Community Heritage) Central Downtown Trail.
 See photos posted February 3, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived and Closed group with over 20,000 members on Facebook.
 Fort Wayne companies call historic buildings home about the Electron building and Baker Street Station by Dan Vance published January 21, 2019 in InFortWayne.com by KPC Media News Service.

 Ellis Funeral Home

 Founded in 1954 by Cecil and Juanita Ellis.
 Ellis Funeral owner Juanita Ellis crosses over at 83 by Frost Editor published April 20, 2015 on Frost Illustrated.